SaranjeetKaur/reproducible-analysis-targets/live-code-script.md

 )
 ```

+- Run the workflow using `targets::tar_make()`.
 - This works.
 - But remember, we were talking about this approach being repetitive and manual, hence, may lead to typos?
 - This can be overcome using the branching feature of `targets`.
 - It is a way to define many targets from a single line of code.
 - This saves you typing and reduces the risk of typos.
-- Now we try dynamic branching in the workflow.
+- Now we will try dynamic branching in the workflow.
-- Let's add the `broom::augment()` function to the workflow.
   - It will provide a single specification to make the targets (the “pattern”).
   - Which will generate multiple targets from it (“branches”).
   - Being “Dynamic” implies that the branches (from the pattern) do not have to be defined in advance instead they are a dynamic result of the code.